 Vaccines

-Over the last 30 years in the U.S., childhood vaccines have prevented more than one million early deaths.
-Vaccines have also greatly reduced the severity and toll of many diseases, such as flu, RSV and shingles.
-From saving lives to promoting healthy aging, vaccines play an important role across the human lifespan.
+Over the last 30 years in the U.S., childhood vaccines have prevented more than one million early deaths and saved $2.7 trillion.
+From saving lives to promoting healthy aging, vaccines play an important role in building a healthier future for Americans.

-Vaccines Help Leave Serious Disease In The Past
+Vaccines Help Leave Serious Diseases in the Past

 Diseases |